-Requests for test accommodations and supporting documentation should be uploaded via the applicant portal.
-Ensure that you are logged into your applicant portal so that you may access the Test Accommodation Petition Upload function at the bottom of the "Instructions For Submitting a Test Accommodations Petition" page.
-Documentation may alternatively be submitted to the Florida Board of Bar Examiners by mail at 1891 Eider Court, Tallahassee, FL, 32399-1750 or by fax to (850) 414-6822.
-All materials received will be acknowledged through the applicant portal.
-Do not mail or fax duplicate documentation if you have already uploaded it through the portal.
+Requests for test accommodations and supporting documentation may be submitted to the Florida Board of Bar Examiners by mail at 1891 Eider Court, Tallahassee, FL, 32399-1750 or by fax to (850) 414-6822.
+All materials received will be acknowledged by mail.